xpdAcq/xpdAcq/docs/templates/usb_Running.rst

    You can also find the calibration parameters in a file called ``pyFAI_calib.yml`` in ``.../xpdUser/config_base``

-3. To clean up you can close all the PyFai windows, including the 1D integration and 2D regrouping results that pop out (see below).
+3. To clean up you can close all the PyFAI windows, including the 1D integration and 2D regrouping results that pop out (see below).
    Return to the ``Quick start tutorial`` by hitting the browser back-arrow.